 The dependents of a person who has died as a result of injuries sustained at work can receive workers’ compensation death benefits.
-Colorado classifies dependents as:
+The State of Colorado classifies dependents as:

 For death benefits to apply, a worker must have died as a result of a work-related injury or illness.
 If the cause of death is unrelated, it might be possible for the family members to collect unpaid permanent disability benefits.

-The amount of workers’ compensation death benefits in Colorado is determined by approximately 67% of the worker’s average weekly wages, up to a legal maximum that changes each year.
+The amount of workers’ compensation death benefits in Colorado is determined by approximately two-thirds of the worker’s average weekly wages, up to a legal maximum that changes each year.
 That amount is the total awarded to all dependents combined.

 A spouse receives death benefits either for life or until he or she is remarried, at which point that person’s share would be divided among remaining dependents.
 Children would receive benefits until age 18 (or 21 for full-time students), and partial dependents would receive benefits for a maximum of six years.